Q: If I want to play competitive sports, what are my options?

 You may find that you don’t need a car at Connecticut College.
 There are numerous transportation alternatives, including Zipcar, the Camel Van local shuttle, SEAT (the local city bus) and several taxi services.
 Many students also use bicycles to get around campus and off.
 Learn more about our transportation alternatives.

 A: New London is a grand place, but student life is heavily concentrated on campus.
 There's so much going on at Connecticut College, that most students don't feel a need to leave campus!
-Speakers (like Toni Morrison, Lee Eisenberg or Cornel West to name a few), lectures on myriad topics, student and professional performers (the Charleston String Quartet, student dance recitals, a cappella groups, professional and student art exhibits) and many more are scheduled for every day of the week.
+Student clubs, academic departments and the College plan amazing events on campus every day of the week, including speakers covering myriad topics, exhibits, performances, movies, game nights, dances and too many more to list here!

 Socially, there is everything from pool tournaments and "Dress like your favorite Superhero" dances, to comedy club shows and impromptu Ultimate games.
 It's not a matter of "Is there anything to do?"
 It's a matter of "There's so much to do, how can I fit it all in?"
 The campus is alive all week long, and the weekend is chock full into the wee small hours of the morning.
 Learn about some of our student programs and activities.